 The first thing you have to understand when it comes to the national situation, is the international one.
 The continuing crises in far away Flirtonia and the Persnickety Islands (not to mention Whereamanation, where the currency is throat-lozenges) mean that the value of the US dollar will continue to rise.
 Unfortunately the values of the US quarter, dime, and nickel will continue to shrink.

 Milton Friedman says let U stand for the tastes and preferences of the consumer.
 I say, yeah, go ahead and let it.

 To stem this, it's vital that banks be encouraged to lend as much money as possible to as many people as possible.
 Simultaneously, however, the banks must be regulated to lend as little money as possible to as few people as possible.
 This will also lead to confusion.
-See my comment at end of paragraph 2.
+See my comment in paragraph 3.

 So in sum, I recommend the individual investor buy land.
 Not property, just land.
 I have several large containers of fill-dirt strategically stored around my house waiting for them to appreciate.
 Also, buy as much stock in the British East India Company as you can lay hands on.
 Currently the stock is worthless so it seems unlikely to depreciate in value much further.